HiFunRobo/LearnFromHumanData/README.md

-# LearnFromHumanData
-Paper list: VLA trained on egocentric data
+# VLA trained on egocentric data
 Papers are grouped by institution and sorted chronologically by the earliest paper in each group.
 ###
 |Year|Org.|Acronym|Paper|Project|GitHub|EEF|Observations|Alignment|Model|Training|Eval|Comments|